moni11811/viture_virtual_display/README.md

-# V4L2 OpenGL Real-time Viewer
+# V4L2 Viture Virtual Display

 **Attention** this is still in development and not fully functional yet